 In our modern cacophony of existence, a silent crisis unfolds—one that reverberates not just through our eardrums, but through the very essence of our spiritual being.
-The relentless symphony of urban life—car engines growling, construction equipment drilling, notifications pinging, and the constant human buzz—has transcended mere annoyance to become a formidable barrier between humanity and its higher consciousness.
+The relentless symphony of car tires rolling at high speeds, motorcycle engines revving, construction equipment drilling, notifications pinging, and constant human buzz has transcended mere annoyance; it has become a formidable barrier between humanity and its higher consciousness.

 The World Health Organization has sounded an alarm few have heeded: noise pollution steals at least one million healthy life years annually in Western Europe alone.
 This invisible pollutant infiltrates our homes, workplaces, and even our supposedly sacred spaces, creating a world where true silence has become an endangered treasure.